2012 UQ Combined PhD and Masters (Organisational Psychology)

 General Research Interests:

-I conduct research in the areas of occupational health psychology and positive organisational behavior.
-In particular, I am interested in what individuals and organisations can do to manage stress and energy.
+I conduct research in the areas of occupational health psychology and work motivation.
+In particular, I am interested in what individuals and organisations can do to manage stress and motivation.
 For individuals, what resources or strategies serve as sources of resilience?
 For organisations, what resources protect individuals and enable effective stress and performance management?

 Other research interests include; (1) the general health and wellbeing of music professionals, and (2) the interrelationships of emotion regulation and heart rate variability.

 I serve as a reviewer on the editorial board for Journal of Occupational Health Psychology and as an ad hoc reviewer for the journals: Motivation & Emotion; Anxiety, Stress, & Coping; Work & Stress; Applied Psychology: An International Review; Applied Psychology: Health and Wellbeing; Australian Psychologist; and British Journal of Psychology.

 Energy Management at Work (data collection closed):